 Saving is the cornerstone of all wealth building.

 It’s preferable to start saving earlier, rather than later.
 But even if you start later in life, there are great benefits.

 There’s a psychological decision that you may want to consider.

 We each have a certain lifespan.
-And during part of that time, we’re working.
-If we choose to spend all of our earnings as we go along, the last quarter of our lives, when we’re probably not working full time, we won’t have much money.
+And during part of that time, you’re working.
+If you choose to spend all of our earnings as you go along, the last quarter of your life, when we’re probably not working full time, you won’t have much money.

 If you make that decision, to save for later, you automatically give yourself an opportunity for greater financial freedom.

 Wealth begins with saving.
 After saving comes investing.

 No matter what financial stage you are in, you can decide the direction of your future.